 This photo shows a blind built in the 1940s in Lee Memorial Park to allow birders to observe or photograph birds in their natural habitat.

 Warbler & Kingfisher

 Belted Kingfishers frequent Willcox Lake.
 They can be seen almost any time of the year sitting on a perch, diving down to capture small fish, or flying close to the water while making a repetitive, almost monotone sound.
 They swallow their prey head first after beating them against a branch.

-The Lee Park Wildflower Sanctuary merited the name “Sanctuary.”
+The Petersburg Legends Historical Park and Nature Conservancy Wildflower Sanctuary merited the name “Sanctuary.”
 It offered a variety of habitat types into which the women transplanted over five hundred plant species.
 These habitats included hardwood forests with and without pine, open woodland borders and roadsides, moist, shady ravine bottoms, lake margins, and the inlet of Willcox Lake where the WPA bog was created.
 Every attempt was made to match each rescued plant to a site within the Sanctuary that was similar to its original home.
 Donald Holden taught the women workers to “plan, plant, and care for gardens.”
 This helped ensure that the plants were placed in the ground with proper care.
 Despite this care, most of the transplanted species did not survive.
 We now know that rare species generally do not survive long term after transplantation.
 Protecting the original habitat works best.